exomiser/Exomiser/exomiser-cli/README.md

 ===============================================================
 # Change log (version numbers follow semantic versioning - semver.org)

+## 4.0.1 2014-10-23
+- Fixed bug where OMIM prioritiser did not work when inheritance model was not specified
+- Adjustment of the exomiser-allspecies algorithm for PPI hits

 ## 4.0.0 2014-09-19
 - Changed FilterScores to FilterResults to encapsulate the pass/fail , score and filterTypes returned from the filters in various ways previously.
 - Changed Filter behaviour to simply return a FilterResult instead of altering the VariantEvaluation in inconsistent ways.